 CTE staff members write, speak and present papers to aid biblical and theological reflection on a wide range of topics.
 We also support and encourage theological dialogues between denominations, and while we do not formally sponsor these, we do share their outcomes with the wider church family and host occasional day events.

-Staff work under the direction of the Enabling Group, which brings together the representatives of our Member Churches as well as ecumenical officers from across the regions of England.
+Staff work under the direction of the Enabling Group, which brings together the representatives of our national Member Churches as well as ecumenical officers from across the regions of England.
 As a whole, Churches Together in England is represented by six Presidents.